-“Tax Tips for Foster and Adoptive Parents” trainings in January of 2017 and 2018 provide valuable, provide information and insights about the unique requirements of tax preparation for foster and adoptive parents.
+“Tax Tips for Foster and Adoptive Parents” annual training provide valuable information and insights about the unique requirements of tax preparation for foster and adoptive parents.

-AZAFAP adds a “Spring Family Camp,” at Lost Canyon Camp in Williams, AZ and more than 250 children and adults spend the weekend playing, networking and spending time with other families who are on the foster care and adoption journey.
+AZAFAP added a “Spring Family Camp,” at Lost Canyon Camp in Williams, AZ and where more than 250 children and adults spend the weekend playing, networking and spending time with other families who are on the foster care and adoption journey.

-“Christmas in July” brings together children and families for a fun evening at the Arizona Science Center, with Santa and Mrs. Claus, storytelling, and of course, Christmas presents!
+“Christmas in July” brings together children and families for a fun evening with Santa and Mrs. Claus, storytelling, and of course, Christmas presents!

-The “Dad’s Day” event at two Top Golf venues brings foster and adoptive dads together to celebrate and talk about the joys and challenges of their foster care/adoption journey.
+The “Dad’s Day” event at three Top Golf venues brings foster and adoptive dads together to celebrate and talk about the joys and challenges of their foster care/adoption journey.

 AZAFAP partners with Helen’s Hope Chest, Jose’s Closet, Arizona Helping Hands and storage rooms across the state to make clothing and supplies available to families for their children in foster, adoptive and kinship placements.

-The annual AZAFAP Family Camp adventure in the Fall, a “Stars and Stripes” camp brings together foster and adoptive families from across the state for a weekend of networking, support, dancing, hiking, fishing and lots of FUN.
+The annual AZAFAP Family Camp adventure in the Fall, a “Pajama Party” themed camp brings together foster and adoptive families from across the state for a weekend of networking, support, training, dancing, hiking, fishing and lots of FUN.

-AZAFAP board members participate on the DCS Oversight Committee and continue to provide input and support to DCS and legislators in decisions regarding children in foster care and the loving families who care for them.
+AZAFAP board members continue to provide input and support to DCS and legislators in decisions regarding children in foster care and the loving families who care for them.